Emrik-North/JotunnBackpacks/README.md

 * Storing items in the backpack reduces their weight by 50% by default (configurable).
 * You can also configure how much they modify your carry capacity and movement speed.
 * All configs (except hotkey) are server-enforceable.
+* [Localization support](https://valheim-modding.github.io/Jotunn/tutorials/localization.html#example-json-file) due to Jotunn.
+Please let me know if you want to add a translation for your language!
 * You cannot teleport with unteleportable items in the backpack.
 * Nor can you put a backpack inside a backpack in order to get around this limitation!

 ### Server
 * Should be installed on the server and on all clients.
 If the mod is on the server, it will disconnect clients without the mod.

-### Credit goes to
+### Credit
  * Evie/CinnaBunn for their 'eviesbackpacks' assets inside [JotunnModExample](https://github.com/Valheim-Modding/JotunnModExample/tree/master/JotunnModExample/AssetsEmbedded).
- * Aedenthorn for their [BackpackRedux](https://github.com/aedenthorn/ValheimMods/blob/master/BackpackRedux/) mod, which I derived and learned a lot from.
+ * Aedenthorn for their [BackpackRedux](https://www.nexusmods.com/valheim/mods/1333) mod, which I derived and learned a lot from.
  * Randy Knapp for their [Extended Item Framework](https://github.com/RandyKnapp/ValheimMods/tree/main/ExtendedItemDataFramework), without which this project would have been much harder.
  * [sbtoonz/Zarboz](https://github.com/VMP-Valheim/Back_packs) for guidance and help with various things like setting ZNetView().m_persistent=true.
  * The Jotunn Team for creating [Jotunn: The Valheim Library](https://valheim-modding.github.io/Jotunn/index.html), which is the framework this mod uses.